Relocation Guide

 Building Materials

-Items Ineligible For Removal
+Items Ineligible For Removal or Storage

 The following commodities cannot be accepted for transport (air, sea or road).
 This is applicable to goods packed by NZ Van Lines and goods packed by owner.

-CATEGORY 1: Explosives
+Class 1: Explosives

 e.g. Flares, Fireworks, Ammunition, Black Powder